Places of interest in Bedfordshire

 A visit to Mead Open Farm is a must for a family day out.
 There are lots of farm animals to see and children can handle some of the animals.
 There is an indoor play area and also a large play area outside with a large sandpit to play in during the summer months.

-1st Associated.co.uk based in Bedford
+1st Associated.co.uk in Bedfordshire

 Our